 Rhubarb was not really on my radar until I attended a workshop on dehydrating, where Mary T. Bell, author of several books on the subject, passed around samples of a fruit leather she called “rhubarb lace,” a fruit leather made from rhubarb.

 Rhubarb leather is the reason I grow rhubarb (use #1, without a doubt).
 It’s absolutely delicious and takes the place of candy as a special sweet treat for my kiddos and me.
 And it’s technically a vegetable!
-I’ve simplified Bell’s recipe a little and reduced the amount of added sugar.
+I’ve simplified Bell’s recipe a little over the years and reduced the amount of added sugar.

 Because they’re ripe around the same time, rhubarb and strawberries are often paired, so you can also make strawberry-rhubarb sauces, breads, or crisps.
 I prefer to devour my strawberries plain, so they don’t make it into our baked goods, and the rhubarb’s great on its own.